urban-research/inter-city-travel-network/README.md

 - `data/`: Contains the raw and processed data files used in the analysis.
 - `README.md`: This file.
 - `index.html`: The main page for the visualization dashboard.

-## Visualization Dashboard
-Explore the interactive visualization of the inter-city travel network [here](http://urban-research.github.io/inter-city-travel-network).
-This dashboard allows users to examine the changes in travel patterns over time and across different cities.